 Maxim shares honestly, “It’s a delicate balance between talking with friends, building last connections, and doing actual work.”
 He finds that the best balance for staying connected with high caliber people and making measurable business progress is 80% task and project work along with 20% interacting and being social.

 It takes a whole lot of grit to start, build, and sustain a business—so make sure you celebrate every small win along the way.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.